D.J. McPhee D.J. McPhee3 February 2023 Open Science

 Nuts and the Mediterranean diet

-The Mediterranean diet is a well-known and balanced diet and generally encourages staying away from certain foods like red meats and processed foods.
+The Mediterranean diet is a well-known and balanced diet that generally encourages staying away from certain foods like red meats and processed foods.
 Plant-based foods and those with health fats (olive oil, fish, etc.) are greatly recommended for consumption, and nuts have lots of healthy fats.

 What is the Mediterranean diet?

 Usually consumed where there are olives and grapes, the Mediterranean diet is a well-known and balanced diet.
 It generally encourages (though it does not outright ban) staying away from certain foods.
-Red meats, processed foods, and sugar, for example are usually discouraged in favour of plant-based foods and those with healthy fats (olive oil, fish, nuts, etc.).
+Red meats, processed foods, and sugar, for example, are usually discouraged in favour of plant-based foods and those with healthy fats (olive oil, fish, nuts, etc.).
 A benefit of the diet is that it is balanced between caloric intake and also micro- and macro-nutrients.
 Often, the Mediterranean diet is useful for losing weight and it is also good for cardiovascular health.

 What does the science say about nuts and the Mediterranean diet?

-An article in the journal Antioxidants on the subject of the Mediterranean diet (and the references therein), the authors noted that melatonin shows remarkable functional versatility.
+An systematic review in the journal Antioxidants on the subject of the Mediterranean diet (and the references therein), the authors noted that melatonin shows remarkable functional versatility.
 It shows antioxidant, oncostatic, antiaging, and immunomodulatory effects.
 Because melatonin is a free radical scavenger, it directly scavenges reactive oxygen species and nitrogen-based species more efficiently than vitamin E. It also induces the activity of antioxidant enzymes, such as glutathione reductase and peroxidase.

 In short, nuts have some healthy fats to contribute, but can also have a myriad of health benefits as well.
 Its no wonder the diet is so heavily recommended by so many people.